Ergonomics

 1. Review the following information for guidance and procedures in selecting the proper ergonomic furniture and equipment for your individual needs.

-2. Visit the UW Access Technology Center (ATC) in Mary Gates Hall, Room 064B, on the Seattle campus to try out chairs and other workstation components.
+2. Visit the UW Access Technology Center in Mary Gates Hall, Room 064B, on the Seattle campus to try out chairs and other workstation components.

-• There may be no one in the ATC to assist you.
-However, you can log onto computers at the ATC to access vendor/product information and chair adjustment videos.
-Items in the ATC should be tagged with names of manufacturer, model and vendor.
+• There may be no one in the Access Technology Center to assist you.
+However, you can log onto computers in the Access Technology Center to access vendor/product information and chair adjustment videos.

 Training and information